guard - Manage the URL guarding (filtering)

 The sixth [6] usage form allows you to move a guard rule from one position to another in the list of guard rules.
 To move a rule before or after another denoted rule use the keyword move: followed by the sign - (for before) or + (for after), the rule name of the denoted rule and the rule name of the rule to move.
 Please note that white spaces are not allowed between the keyword move:, the signs - or + and the rule name of the denoted rule.
 To move a rule to an absolute position use the move: followed by the position number and the rule name of the rule to move (the first position is the position number 1).
 Please note that white spaces are not allowed between the keyword move: and the position number.

-A Web surfer may directly use an IP address instead of a domain name to bypass URL guards.
-The seventh usage form allow you to activate or deactivate the usage of IP addresses instead of a domain name.
+The seventh [7] usage form allow you to activate or deactivate the usage of IP addresses instead of a domain name by Web users (clients).
 To allow the usage of IP addresses, turn the guard IP off.
 To disallow the usage of IP addresses, turn the guard IP on.
 Please note that by disallowing the usage of IP address in URLs you can block the usage of networks such as TOR.

 apply (1) authenticate (1) mode (1) urllist (1)